qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 Here you can redefine existing cameras or add a camera.
 FIll in each camera's entries like below using the stream and snapshot URL for each cameera.
 <img src="./examplecamera.jpg">

+Edit existing default camera to use a URL's you composed.

-Be sure to put stream and snapshot URL's in correct entry spots.
+Be sure to put stream and snapshot URL's in respective entry fields.

 If you have removed the Wifi dongle to free up CPU cycles, you can set FPS to 10 or sometimes 15.
 If still using WiFi, consider 5 FPS as safer frame rate for CPU load.